Zetho270/Windows-Rice-Dotfiles/README.md

 i dont know how useful this is, but it was a nice little programming challenge for me :)

 Written in Python & PowerShell Script :)

+INSTRUCTIONS:

+Download this repo as a .zip and extract wherever

+then run dotfilegrabber.py and it should open a gui for you to use :)